leanprover/SampCert/CONTRIBUTING.md

 ## Tools

 SampCert uses [doc-gen4](https://github.com/leanprover/doc-gen4) to render its documentation.
-You can build a local copy using the command ``lake -R -Kenv=dev build SampCert:docs``.
+You can build a local copy using the command ``lake -R -Kenv=doc build SampCert:docs``.

 SampCert also installs [import-graph](https://github.com/leanprover-community/import-graph).
 The command ``lake exe graph --to SampCert import_graph.pdf`` will render a dependency graph between SampCert files.